Remote PC Access in Quick Deploy

 Before you start:

 From Citrix Cloud:

-- Set up a Citrix Cloud account and subscribe to the Citrix Virtual Apps and Desktops service.
+- Set up a Citrix Cloud account and subscribe to Citrix DaaS.

 Set up a resource location that can access your Active Directory resources.
 Install at least two Cloud Connectors in the resource location.
 The Cloud Connectors communicate with Citrix Cloud.